ashna-khemani/ashna-khemani.github.io/content/digital garden...??.md

 * I do a lot of journaling just for myself, in a little notebook, at least 1-2x/wk.
 I think it'd be cool to preserve some insights by sharing them.
 I sometimes start random little lists of things, but it's obviously pretty hard to find and edit them among all the pages.
 I want to **avoid getting lost in the sauce** of weekly reflections/deeper pondering.
 	* Having this collection of more developed thought would also be a nice way to get an overview of how my philosophies, goals, self-expression, and vibe of life change over time.
 ## How I can achieve this
-* prob gonna write like i text j to get my ideas out there. may or may not revisit to polish tbh, idrk yet lol
+* prob gonna write like i text j to get my ideas out there. may or may not revisit to polish tbh, idrk yet lol.
+So...

+> [!Warning] Fair warning
+> Shit's gonna be a little unfiltered

 * Jot down a list of things I eventually want to write about in my private Notion space
 * I want to see this grow!
 Dedicate a bit of my weekend time to growing this.